 At Dana Communications, our developers typically start by testing code rendering in the full suite of Outlook versions 2003-2013.
 Once the code is fully tested and approved, we test it across the remaining 40 email clients, browsers and mobile devices in our email testing strategy.

-To find out how your email marketing campaigns measure up to Outlook 2013 and other popular email clients, contact Stephen Sharp for a free email test and best practices evaluation.
+To find out how your email marketing campaigns measure up to Outlook 2013 and other popular email clients, contact Lynn Kaniper for a free email test and best practices evaluation.